top of page

 • Eventually, it starts careening the ball deep into the woods, the pond, or out of bounds.
 A mistake that’s painful.

 Let me stress this again: nothing is broken!
-The agent is simply learning differently.
+The agent is simply learning differently than you anticipated.

 Why most AI proofs of concept never reach production